DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Conclusion

 \section{Conclusion}

 This paper investigated dynamic spectrum sharing for RIS-assisted LHQWNs operating within an MNO–VSP ecosystem.
 The joint optimization of subchannel allocation, transmit power control, and RIS phase configuration was formulated as a utility maximization problem under spectrum leasing costs, RIS deployment costs, and QoS constraints.
 Due to the resulting mixed-integer nonlinear structure, the problem was modeled as an MDP and solved using DRL techniques.
-Two actor–critic algorithms, DDPG and SAC, were developed and evaluated.
-Simulation results demonstrated that the SAC-based solution consistently achieves near-optimal performance, attaining up to \(96\%\) of the utility obtained by EDS benchmark, while significantly reducing computational complexity.
-Moreover, SAC exhibits superior training stability and robustness to hyperparameter variations compared to DDPG.
+Two actor--critic algorithms, DDPG and SAC, were developed and evaluated.
+Numerical results demonstrated that the proposed SAC-based solution consistently outperforms DDPG in terms of convergence speed, training stability, and achievable utility, particularly in larger-scale and more strongly coupled scenarios.
+The proposed framework also exhibits low inference latency and practical memory requirements under the considered large-scale system configuration, demonstrating its computational efficiency.
 The results further confirmed the performance benefits of RIS deployment.
-Since the RIS leasing cost is fixed, optimizing RIS phase configurations significantly enhances effective channel gains and overall VSP utility, providing substantial performance improvement compared to RIS-free scenarios.
-In addition, spectrum partitioning was shown to strongly impact system performance.
-Dedicated subchannels significantly reduce interference and can increase utility by up to seven times compared to heavily reused spectrum configurations.
-SAC also demonstrated improved adaptability across different spectrum resource allocations and network densities.
+Since the RIS leasing cost is fixed, optimizing RIS phase configurations significantly enhances effective channel gains and overall VSP utility.
+Furthermore, the proposed joint optimization framework consistently benefits from increasing transmit power and effectively adapts to different network sizes and spectrum-sharing configurations.
+The ablation study further showed that SAC provides more robust performance than DDPG as the optimization problem becomes increasingly coupled.

 Overall, the proposed framework provides an effective and scalable solution for mixed discrete–continuous resource optimization in RIS-assisted spectrum sharing environments.
-Future work will extend this framework to multi-antenna massive MIMO systems, multi-RIS cooperative deployments, and dynamic environments with time-varying CSI and user mobility.
+In this work, QoS was captured through a minimum-rate constraint.
+As future work, the proposed framework can be extended to incorporate latency- and reliability-aware QoS requirements, multi-RIS cooperative deployments, and dynamic environments with time-varying CSI and user mobility.